Ben Elton: Political views

 Elton champions left-wing politics.
-Prior to the 1987 general election, Elton supported Red Wedge by participating in a comedy tour organised by the campaign.
+Prior to the 1987 general election, he supported Red Wedge by participating in a comedy tour organised by the campaign.

 Elton was a Labour Party supporter and was one of the party's biggest private financial donors in 1998.
 He subsequently distanced himself from the party under Tony Blair, although in April 2015, he stated he was "back with Labour" for the general election.

-Responding to criticism for writing a musical with Conservative Party supporter Andrew Lloyd Webber, Elton said, "If I were to refuse to talk to Tories, I would narrow my social and professional scope considerably.
+Responding to criticism for writing a musical with Conservative Party supporter Andrew Lloyd Webber, Elton said: "If I were to refuse to talk to Tories, I would narrow my social and professional scope considerably.
 If you judge all your relationships on a person's voting intentions, I think you miss out on the varieties of life."
 He added, "I would have loved a honeymoon period, but I've been irritating journos from the beginning.
 Originally I was knocked for being too left-wing, and now apparently I've sold out and I'm too right-wing, but all the time I've been being me, and that certainly isn't the person I recognise in anything that's written about me."
 He has denied being anti-establishment.
 He also said he was a socialist at a time when "the media was on the whole slavishly worshipping of Thatcher".
 He said, "I believe in the politics of Clement Attlee.
 I'm a welfare state Labour voter."

 Elton parodied himself in the sketch "Benny Elton" for Harry Enfield and Chums in 1994, using the style of Benny Hill to send up Elton's "right on" socialist image as a politically correct spoilsport, chasing Page 3 models around a park to chastise them and tricking heterosexual couples into becoming homosexual.

+Elton is a supporter of the Australian Labor Party.
+In 2013, he was involved in a fundraiser for Fremantle MP Melissa Parke in 2013.
+Elton strongly supported the Online Safety Amendment (Social Media Minimum Age) Act 2024, as "a wonderful, brave decision by the current government to tackle the curse of social media depriving young people of their childhood," claiming he was "proud, as an Australian, that our government, uniquely in the world, has had the guts to stand up to the tech bros and say we will not let children's imaginations be stolen on our watch".
+In 2024, he performed a preview of his Authentic Stupidity show and donated all its proceeds to the Western Australian Labor Party for Fremantle re-election campaigns, which totalled out to a sum of thirty-tree thousand dollars.